dexteryy/Project-WebCube/README.md

 #### Step 1

-First of all, you must create a `.env` file in the root directory.
+First of all, you must create a `env.config` file in the root directory.
 For example:

 ```ini
 APP_DEVSERVER_HOST=localhost